-Cause Sclerotinia sclerotiorum is a fungus that overwinters as small black structures (sclerotia) attached to decomposing pods and stems in soil.
+Cause Sclerotinia sclerotiorum is a fungus that overwinters as small black structures (sclerotia) attached to decomposing infected plant portions.
 Sclerotia may survive several years.
 After a moisture-conditioning period of at least 70 days, they produce a small, stalked, cup-shaped fruiting structure (apothecium), which releases spores into the air.
 Spores may infect senescent tissue such as blossoms and leaves or may germinate and colonize plant debris.
 After colonizing, the fungus can invade any part of the plant with which it comes in contact.
 Moist conditions within the plant canopy favor infection, as do rain, dew, and/or irrigation practices that keep foliage wet for long periods.

-Other host plants include bean, hop, pea, lettuce, carrots, flower seed crops, green pepper, parsnip, potato, sunflower, radish, other crucifers including canola, and cucurbits.
+Other host plants include bean, carrots, pea, lettuce, potato, green pepper, cucurbits, parsnip, radish, other crucifers including canola, flower seed crops, and sunflower.
 Dandelion (Taraxacum officinale) is a very susceptible weed host.

 Symptoms The disease is mainly on aboveground parts, producing a cottony white mold.
 As cabbage leaves decay, small dark bodies appear in the mold.
 Finally, the mold is replaced by numerous hardened sclerotia that gradually change from white to black.